Lawn care marketing is single-handedly the best (and arguably the only) way to grow your business.

 Why do people buy lawn care services?

-The answer is NOT because their grass is tall… Because believe it or not, no one buys anything based on logic.
+The answer is NOT because their grass is tall.
+Believe it or not, no one buys anything based on logic.

 Potential clients make their final decisions based on what they feel when they look at their lawn.
-And the sooner you center your marketing around this, the sooner you’ll begin winning more jobs.
+And the sooner you center your marketing around this, the sooner you’ll begin winning more customers.

 Think of it this way, every homeowner needs their lawn mowed.
 They pay YOU to do it because…

 By selling value to your prospects, you’re painting a clear picture.
 This allows them to imagine what it would be like to hire you and helps them to see the value you’re bringing them.

 By now, you’re probably wondering: What’s the difference between features and values?
 So here it is:

 Whenever you’re working on any lawn care marketing piece, focus on the goals (AKA the value) that your clients actually care about.